como-servir-contenido-desde-memoria-flash-en-el-esp8266

 esp8266-server-from-flash

-Of course, we have other ways to perform an application of this type.
-Usually we will serve a static web page, and the frontend will make a request to an Endpoint to obtain the content of the variable.
+Of course, we have other ways to implement an application of this type.
+Normally we would serve a static Web page, and the frontend would make a query to an Endpoint to obtain the variable’s content.

-However, although in upcoming entries we will see how to achieve a result similar to the example in a more convenient way, the important thing is to illustrate that it is possible to use Flash memory to serve content and lighten the RAM consumption.
+However, although in upcoming posts we will see how to achieve a result similar to the example in a more conventional way, the important thing is to illustrate that it is possible to use Flash memory to serve content and lighten RAM consumption.

-We will see all of this soon.
-In the next entry we will learn how to use the SPIFFS file system to serve static content.
+We will see all this soon.
+In the next post we will learn to use the SPIFFS file system to serve static content.
 See you soon!

 All the code from this post is available for download on Github.